Senior Living Options for Continuing Care

 - On-site salons offering hair styling and manicures/pedicures

-The following are care solutions for older adults who need wellness assistance.
+The following are senior living solutions for older adults who need wellness assistance.

 Assisted living communities provide care for seniors who need help with daily tasks.